rcpch/digital-growth-charts-server/documentation/docs/about/about.md

 - the raw data required for constructing the centile lines in a growth chart.
 This is offered either in the standard 9 centile format, or can generate custom centiles if requested
 - mid-parental height calculation

-These features are offered for all 3 growth references - UK-WHO, Down's and Turner's.
+These features are offered for all 3 growth references - UK-WHO, Down Syndrome and Turner Syndrome.

 ### Chart Features